Co-op Program and Career Development

 Merrimack’s MSM program will give you the connections, tools, and support to leap forward in your career.

-If you’re interested in gaining professional experience during the MSM, you may choose to participate in a 4-credit elective internship program.
-It is comprised of a 1 semester career development course followed by a semester-long internship placement with a leading local company.
+If you’re interested in gaining professional experience during the MSM, you may choose to participate in a 4-credit elective co-op program.
+It is comprised of a 1 semester career development course followed by a semester-long co-op placement with a leading local company.

-In the pre-internship class, our experienced faculty will assist you not only with exploring careers and identifying appropriate internship opportunities, but also with honing key skills such as resume writing, interviewing, networking and maintaining an impactful social media presence.
+In the course, our experienced faculty will assist you not only with exploring careers and identifying appropriate internship opportunities, but also with honing key skills such as resume writing, interviewing, networking and maintaining an impactful social media presence.

 High-Touch Career Support